-1 by the development of a vaccine against the three most

-2 common infecting organisms which have left people like

-So sometimes, you know, developments do occur when

-they're not mainstream and when you're forced into a

-7 particular situation.

-- 8 92 Q. But can I just bring you back to 2009? - 9 A. Yes.

-10 93 Q. Can I ask you from, I suppose, your understanding of the limits of a professional practice such as yours.

-12 You are no doubt conscious that there is nothing in the

-13 literature at that time to support this practice.

-14 There is the use of Trust resources in bringing these

-patients into the hospital.
-How can you do that

-16 without resort to permission from the management side

-of urology, whose resources, whose need to control the

-resources is important from the perspective of other

-19 patients and their needs?

-20 A. Well we didn't -- Michael Young and I didn't do so,

-because there would have been no difficulty in the same

-organisation, the same urology management accommodating

-23 these people for a longer period of time.
-You asked

-the question from the perspective: How could you

-25 justify admitting these people when there was no

-26 evidence base for it, even though we had accumulated

-our own experiential evidence base, that by doing so we

-prevented them coming in and using the same resources

-29 for a longer period of time.
+1 by the development of a vaccine against the three most 2 common infecting organisms which have left people like 3 this, and this is work that has been done in England, 4 and which was started off licence in private practice.
+5 So sometimes, you know, developments do occur when 11:57 6 they're not mainstream and when you're forced into a 7 particular situation.
+8 92 Q. But can I just bring you back to 2009?
+9 Α. Yes.
+10 93 Q. Can I ask you from, I suppose, your understanding of 11:57 11 the limits of a professional practice such as yours.
+12 You are no doubt conscious that there is nothing in the 13 literature at that time to support this practice.
+14 There is the use of Trust resources in bringing these 15 patients into the hospital.
+How can you do that 11:58 16 without resort to permission from the management side 17 of urology, whose resources, whose need to control the 18 resources is important from the perspective of other 19 patients and their needs?
+20 Α. Well we didn't Michael Young and I didn't do so, 11:58 21 because there would have been no difficulty in the same 22 organisation, the same urology management accommodating 23 these people for a longer period of time.
+You asked 24 the question from the perspective: How could you 25 justify admitting these people when there was no 11:59 26 evidence base for it, even though we had accumulated 27 our own experiential evidence base, that by doing so we 28 prevented them coming in and using the same resources 29 for a longer period of time.

-- 1 But the symptomatology of these patients wasn't unique 94 Q. 2 to Portadown, or Lurgan, or those hinterlands, your 3 demographic.
-This symptomatology is, no doubt, worldwide, or Europe wide, or whatever.
-The point I'm 4 5 making is, you're pursuing a treatment for these 11:59 6 patients whose symptoms are perhaps universal, and 7 you're doing it without seeking permission or authority?
-8 - Well we were, you know, we were forced into it, 9 Α. you know, through caring for our patients.
-And I mean 10 11:59 11 in later years I came to appreciate that, once again without an evidence base for it, that there may be an 12 13 immune deficiency that is contributing to this, and now 14 for the first time, what is in 2020, it has been 15 acknowledged from research done in London that 12:00 16 patients, particularly women, who have more than three 17 or more urinary tract infections per year are deficient 18 in IgG2, which is -- it's an immunoglobulin, and we in 19 fact actually got some of our most at risk patients 20 referred to the Department of Immunology, it was an 12:00 initiative of mine, with some scepticism actually in 21 22 immunology that such patients couldn't possibly have an 23 immune deficiency because it hasn't really been 24 reported.
-Urinary tract infection was not really a feature of immune deficiency, but they were found to be 12:00 25 immune deficient and are now having immune replacement 26 27 therapy, and up until four years ago when I left, it had made a significant difference to their 28 29 readmissions.
-But even that may not be needed anymore
+But the symptomatology of these patients wasn't unique 1 94 Q. 2 to Portadown, or Lurgan, or those hinterlands, your demographic.
+This symptomatology is, no doubt, 3 worldwide, or Europe wide, or whatever.
+The point I'm 4 5 making is, you're pursuing a treatment for these 11:59 patients whose symptoms are perhaps universal, and 6 7 you're doing it without seeking permission or authority?
+8

+9 Yes.
+Well we were, you know, we were forced into it, Α. you know, through caring for our patients.
+And I mean 10 11.5911 in later years I came to appreciate that, once again 12 without an evidence base for it, that there may be an 13 immune deficiency that is contributing to this, and now for the first time, what is in 2020, it has been 14 acknowledged from research done in London that 15 12:00 16 patients, particularly women, who have more than three or more urinary tract infections per year are deficient 17 18 in IgG2, which is -- it's an immunoglobulin, and we in 19 fact actually got some of our most at risk patients 20 referred to the Department of Immunology, it was an 12:00 initiative of mine, with some scepticism actually in 21 immunology that such patients couldn't possibly have an 22 immune deficiency because it hasn't really been 23 24 reported.
+Urinary tract infection was not really a feature of immune deficiency, but they were found to be 12:00 25 immune deficient and are now having immune replacement 26 27 therapy, and up until four years ago when I left, it had made a significant difference to their 28 29 But even that may not be needed anymore readmissions.